huynhmichelle/Documentation/index.md

 ## Software Versions
 This guide uses IntelliJ IDEA version 2019.3 and Java 13, specifically for desktop computers or laptops with a Mac operating system.

 If your computer does not have IntelliJ IDEA, you can download the latest version [here](https://www.jetbrains.com/idea/download/).
-Please select the Ultimate option.

 You can also install Java 13 [here](https://www.oracle.com/java/technologies/javase-jdk13-downloads.html).